JMG1/NiCr/NiCr_Workbench/README.md

-# NiCr
+# NiCr FreeCAD Workbench

-NiCr, my CNC Hot Wire Cutter project.
+This is a dedicated workbench to create and simulate toolpaths ('wirepaths') using FreeCAD.